Why travel and tourism agencies should hire homeworkers

 Both business and leisure travel agency workers are employed as homeworkers.
 At the moment there are more travel and tourism agencies on the leisure side offer homeworking roles.
 However, as systems continue to develop, we predict that homeworking among business travel companies will increase, too.

-Our North America director, Natasha Sharma places a lot of homeworkers for roles in travel and tourism agencies in the US and Canada.
+Our North America team places many homeworkers in roles for travel and tourism agencies in the US and Canada.
 It’s already a common phenomenon on the other side of the Atlantic.
 In 2018 it was reported that 3.9 million Americans work from home at least half the time.